 - ACC is committed to creating an inclusive environment that is fair, equitable and accessible to all students, staff and our community.
 Reasonable accommodations will be provided upon request for persons with disabilities.
 Students who need accommodation to participate in academic classes, programs, or services should contact the Disability Access Services Office or the sponsoring department for assistance (please allow additional time for the coordination of complex services).
 Students will be expected to participate in an interactive process to establish reasonable accommodations.

 - All areas of our college will actively work to ensure that all learning materials, electronic and information technology (EIT), policies and procedures, and public communications meet and/or exceed Web Content Accessibility Guidelines (WCAG) 2.x and are compliant with Section 504 & 508 of the Rehabilitation Act, Americans with Disabilities Act (ADA) and ADA Amendments Act (ADAAA).

 - Students have the right to assemble peaceably, providing such assembly does not disrupt the operation of the institution or infringe on the rights of other members of the College community.
 This right is subject only to reasonable time, manner, and place restrictions, as established by the CSSO or designee.

-- Students have the right to dress according to personal taste, except (a) at graduation ceremonies for which participation requires the wearing of a cap and gown as specified by the Commencement Committee, (b) as required by select academic programs, and (c) as might interfere with the educational process or (d) with health and safety requirements.
+- Students have the right to dress according to personal taste, except (a) at graduation ceremonies for which participation requires the wearing of a cap and gown as specified by the Commencement Committee, (b) as required by select academic programs, and (c) as might interfere with the educational process or (d) with necessary to comply with health and safety requirements.

 - Classroom and Academic Affairs